-- The subject property was evaluated using Ontario Regulation 9/06 "Criteria for Determining Cultural Heritage Value or Interest" in accordance with the above-referenced OP policy.
-This regulation, introduced by the Province in 2006, provides a uniform set of criteria for municipalities to use when determining whether a property should be considered a significant cultural heritage resource. - Based on research undertaken in support of the Ontario Regulation 9/06 evaluation for the subject property, it is the position of Heritage Section staff that the subject property has both minimal design/physical value as well as historical/associative value while possessing some contextual value. - For a copy of the evaluation using Ontario Regulation 9/06, please see Appendix C.
+- The subject property was evaluated using O.Reg.
+9/06 "Criteria for Determining Cultural Heritage Value or Interest" in accordance with the above-referenced OP policy; - Based on research undertaken in support of the O.Reg.
+9/06 evaluation for the subject property, it is the position of Staff that while the property has minimal design/physical value as well as historical/associative value, it possesses significant contextual value and meets two of the required O.Reg.
+9/06 criteria to warrant designation.
+For a copy of the O.Reg.
+9/06 evaluation, refer to Appendix C.